 Your drains aren’t a trash can, and treating them like one is a fast track to a clog.
 Certain substances just don’t belong in your plumbing system.
 The biggest offenders are grease, fats, and oils, which solidify in pipes and create sticky blockages that trap other debris.
 Coffee grounds, eggshells, and fibrous food scraps are also major culprits.
 In the bathroom, be mindful of flushing anything other than toilet paper—even “flushable” wipes can cause serious problems.
 Being conscious of what goes down your drains is a free and highly effective way to maintain clear pipes and prevent backups.

-Install a Backwater Valve
+Consider Installing a Backwater Valve

 If your home is in a low-lying area or you’ve experienced backups during heavy rain, a backwater valve could be a game-changer.
 This simple device is installed on your main sewer line and acts as a one-way gate.
 It allows wastewater to flow out of your home but automatically closes if the city’s sewer system starts to back up, preventing sewage from flowing back into your basement.
 It’s a powerful line of defense against circumstances that are completely out of your control, like overwhelmed municipal sewers.
 We can help you determine if a backwater valve is the right solution for protecting your home.

-Check Your Gutters and Downspouts
+Keep Your Gutters and Downspouts Clear

 What happens outside your home can directly impact what happens inside.
 Your gutters and downspouts are designed to channel rainwater away from your foundation.
 If they are clogged or positioned incorrectly, a massive amount of water can saturate the ground around your home.
 This excess water can overwhelm your foundation drains and weeping tile, increasing the pressure on your plumbing system and potentially forcing water back up through your basement floor drain.
 Regularly clean your gutters and ensure your downspouts extend at least six feet away from your house.
 It’s a simple outdoor task that provides crucial protection for your basement.

-Get Regular Sewer Line Inspections
+The Importance of Sewer Line Inspections

 The main sewer line connecting your home to the municipal system is your plumbing’s lifeline, but it’s also vulnerable to hidden problems.
 Tree roots are notorious for seeking out and breaking into pipes, causing blockages and serious damage.
 Older pipes can also crack, collapse, or shift over time.
 A professional sewer line inspection, often done with a special camera, can identify these issues before they lead to a catastrophic backup.
 Catching a small crack or a growing root problem early allows for a targeted repair, which is far less disruptive and costly than dealing with a full-blown sewage flood in your basement.
 Consider scheduling an inspection as part of your home’s regular maintenance.